IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/ParaView/README.md

 # ParaView Template
 ParaView directory include all files required for integrating openfoam 6 Paraview with IBM Spectrum LSF and IBM Spectrum LSF Application Center.
+Users can manage openfoam data in paraview console inside Spectrum LSF application Center.
 This integration is based on public docker image: openfoam/openfoam6-paraview54, there is no need to install openfoam application.

 ## Prerequisites